 Board Member, Interim Director of Brand Strategy, & Long-Range Strategic Planning committee co-chair

 LVA (Louisville Visual Art) is an incredible arts organization that aims to engage, inspire, and improve the community and city through the arts.
 After becoming engaged with them as a board member it became clear that a rebrand was inevitable with the advent of a new strategic plan.
 I volunteered my services as an Interim Director of Brand Strategy to develop a new brand vision, identity, target demographics, playbook, and internal/external toolkit.
-As the co-chair for the Long-Range Strategic Planning Committee I co-develop sustainable implementation practices to turn what's on paper into a reality.
+As the co-chair for the Long-Range Strategic Planning Committee I co-developed sustainable implementation practices to turn what's on paper into a reality.

 Seeds of Peace UK